|A Constructive Theology of Intellectual Disability: Human Being as Mutuality and Response|

 |National Apostolate for Inclusion Ministry|

-Catholic organization to support inclusion of people with disabilities.
+This Catholic organization supports the inclusion of people with disabilities in faith activities.

 |National Catholic Partnership on Disability|

 This agency works for the full inclusion of people with disabilities in the Catholic church and in society.